KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 In general, the implementation does:

-* For each draw call, allocate a buffer with enough device memory to hold a single debug output record written by the instrumented shader code.
+* For each draw, dispatch, and trace rays call, allocate a buffer with enough device memory to hold a single debug output record written by the instrumented shader code.
     If descriptor indexing is enabled, calculate the amount of memory needed to describe the descriptor arrays sizes and write states and allocate device memory and a buffer for input to the instrumented shader.